La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - ba'a:
   - definitions:
     - 1:
+      - notes: The scale "Expectation/Experience/Memory" expresses the speaker's relationship to the timeline of an event.
       - definition: Expectation: Indicates the speaker's anticipation or expectation of a future event.
 - ba'acu'i:
   - definitions: